cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 and to use Cilium to fully replace it.
 For simplicity, we will use ``kubeadm`` to bootstrap the cluster.

-For installing ``kubeadm`` and for more provisioning options please refer to `the official kubeadm documentation <https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/>`_.
+For help with installing ``kubeadm`` and for more provisioning options please refer to `the official Kubeadm documentation <https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/>`_.

 .. note::